citenaresh/budget-tracker/README.md

 This Budget Tracker app allows user to track their budget online or offline.

 ## Description
 Created a budget tracking app utilizing Node.js, Express.js, MongoDB, Heroku and Mongoose.
 Majority of the front end code was provided in a homework prompt as part of a web development boot camp.
-Allows the user to track their budget and save them in a database.
+This app allows the user to track their budget and save them in a database.

 ## Live site:
 https://track-d-budget.herokuapp.com/